itteco/iframely/README.md

 __Please note__: You may use skip installation and use community endpoint at [http://dev.iframe.ly/iframely] to rapidly develop against it.
 This endpoint is subject to frequent restarts and rate-limits and thus is not suitable for production use.
 Please deploy iframely on your own server later on.

+### Security considerations

+It is highly recommended that you install the server on a separate domain.
+There are few cases, when rendering of embed content is required by the server, for example the articles.
+Even though iframely tries to eliminate any insecure code of 3rd parties, for cross-domain security of your application, it will be wiser to keep render endpoints under different domain.

 ### Installation

 Node.js versions 0.8-0.10 required.
 Install if from [pre-built installer](http://nodejs.org/download/) for your platform or from [package managers](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).